gellernastya/gellernastya/README.md

 ## Hi there! 👋

-I’m Anastasia, and I’m currently running recruitment for the global team of [@GetStream](@GetStream), and I’ll be sharing some useful tools in this profile as my way of giving back to the wonderful recruitment community :)
+I’m Anastasia, and I’m currently running recruitment for the global team of [@GetStream](@GetStream).

-Check out Diversity Sourcing Toolkit: https://github.com/gellernastya/diversity-sourcing/
+Check out the Diversity Sourcing Toolkit: https://github.com/gellernastya/diversity-sourcing/

 A bit about myself: